-- That this Letter of Understanding is attached to and forms part of the Collective Agreement and remains in full force and effect for the term of the current Collective Agreement. - 2.
-The weekly hours of work for a full-time regular Pool Operator, full-time regular Leadhand Pool and Building Operator and full-time regular Building Service Worker -- Crystal Pool shall be thirty-five (35) hours per week excluding meal periods. - 3.
-The daily hours of work for a full-time regular Pool Operator, full-time regular Leadhand Pool and Building Operator and full-time regular Building Service Worker Crystal Pool shall be eight and three quarter (8 3⁄4) hours. - 4.
-In any seven (7) day period a full-time regular Pool Operator, Leadhand Pool and Building Operator and Building Service Worker Crystal Pool shall each work four (4) consecutive days and have three (3) consecutive days of rest. - 5.
+- 1. That this Letter of Understanding is attached to and forms part of the Collective Agreement and remains in full force and effect for the term of the current Collective Agreement. - 2.
+The weekly hours of work for a full-time regular Pool Operator and full-time regular Building Service Worker II shall be thirty-five (35) hours per week excluding meal periods. - 3.
+The daily hours of work for a full-time regular Pool Operator and full-time regular Building Service Worker II shall be eight and three quarter (8 3/4) hours. - 4.
+In any seven (7) day period a full-time regular Pool Operator and Building Service Worker II shall each work four (4) consecutive days and have three (3) consecutive days of rest. - 5.
 Pool Operators shall rotate through the shifts on an equitable basis.
-The Leadhand Pool and Building Operator and Building Service Worker Crystal Pool will not rotate, but will be a fixed shift. - 6.
+The Building Service Worker II will not rotate, but will be a fixed shift.

 A sick day, vacation day, statutory holiday or other paid leave from work shall be utilized in an hourly equivalent to the employee's annual entitlement.